pogo-account-checker/Pogo-Account-Checker/README.md

 4. Disable `GZIP the raw data that is to be posted.` (PogoDroid -> settings -> External communication).
 5. Set `RAW POST Destination` to `http://127.0.0.1:8080/raw` (PogoDroid -> settings -> External communication).
 6. Turn on `Disable last sent notifications` (PogoDroid -> settings -> External communication).
-7. **Important:** disable full screen notifications from PogoDroid in the Android settings.
+7. **Important:** make sure PogoDroid notifications are enabled so PAC can know when PogoDroid has injected.
 8. Optional: enable `Injection detection` (PogoDroid -> settings -> App) if you experience PoGo crashes after PogoDroid has injected.

 Below you can find an example of the data you can retrieve.